Why do banks want personal guarantees?

 “In most cases, customers understand why the bank requires a guarantee,” says Battles.
 “They understand it’s simply a part of doing business.”

 The content provided is for informational purposes only.
 Neither BBVA USA, nor any of its affiliates, is providing legal, tax, or investment advice.
-You should consult your legal, tax, or financial advisor about your personal situation.
+You should consult your legal, tax, or financial consultant about your personal situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA USA or any of its affiliates.
 BBVA and BBVA Compass are trade names of BBVA USA, a member of the BBVA Group.
 BBVA USA is a Member FDIC

 You may also be interested in: